SAP experience means practical knowledge of software from SAP.

 - second, what experience is, and

-- finally, both terms combined – what SAP experience means, for example, in a job description or a job advertisement.
+- finally, both terms combined – what SAP experience means.

 SAP is a software company; more specifically, SAP is a software company for business applications.